Beechcraft T-6 Texan II: Mexico

 On 9 January 2012, Mexico purchased six T-6C+ aircraft for the Mexican Air Force to begin replacing their Pilatus PC-7 trainers.
 On 24 October 2013, Hawker Beechcraft announced a follow-on order of an additional six T-6C+ aircraft for the Mexican Air Force, bringing the total ordered to 12.
-The Mexican Navy also ordered two T-6C+ Trainers in March 2014.
+The Mexican Navy also ordered two T-6C+ trainers in March 2014.

 New Zealand

-The New Zealand Government announced the purchase of 11 T-6Cs for the Royal New Zealand Air Force for NZ$154 million, on 27 January 2014 to replace the PAC CT/4 Airtrainer, with all aircraft delivered by February 2015.
+The New Zealand government announced the purchase of 11 T-6Cs for the Royal New Zealand Air Force for NZ$154 million, on 27 January 2014, to replace the PAC CT/4 Airtrainer, with all aircraft delivered by February 2015.
 The first training course using the type began early 2016.
 The T-6Cs are expected to remain in service with the RNZAF for 30 years.

 United Kingdom

 On 24 October 2014, the UK Ministry of Defence announced its preferred bidder for the UK Military Flying Training System programme.
 Ascent's system will involve T-6C Texan IIs in the basic trainer role for both Royal Air Force and Royal Navy pilots.
 The contract for ten aircraft was signed by Affinity Flying Training Services and Beechcraft Defense on 4 February 2016.
-The T-6C trainers have replaced Shorts Tucano T1 aircraft.
+The T-6C trainers have replaced Short Tucano T1 aircraft.